mediacatch/GPU-Driver-Container-fcos/fedora/README.md

 NVIDIA datacenter drivers support a specific CUDA version and have minimum supported Linux kernel constraints.

-Currently built driver version are specified in `ci/fedora/.common-ci-fcos.yml` with 510.47.03 the latest target.
+Currently built driver version are specified in `ci/fedora/.common-ci-fcos.yml` with 525.85.12 the latest driver version targeted.

 ## Getting Started